bravoPan/gilbert-website/content/authors/admin/_index.md

 My research experiences are concentrated on developing software application, using data science to solve real problem, also natural language processing in Chinese context, developing Human Computer Interaction web application for VR/AR devices, model designing and model checking for distributed system.

+, for example, the one I did is using the Dynamic Time Warping Algorithm to implement a swipe keyboard on an iPhone browser.
 I am expected to graduate in May 2021, currently preparing for applying graduate education. -->

 Hi there!
 I (Gilbert) am a CS master student at Columbia University@SEAS.
 I had my internship at Citrix System Inc as a software development engineer, I developed a repository server for company internal usage and improved the security.
-I also had several on-campus research experience on the aspect  of developing algorithm-based applications for testing the novel human-computer interaction, for example, the one I did is using the Dynamic Time Warping Algorithm to implement a swipe keyboard on an iPhone browser.
+I also had several on-campus research experience on the aspect  of developing algorithm-based applications for testing the novel human-computer interaction.
+But my favoriate field is still the sfotware development.
+Top 3 favoriate languages in my ares is: Python, Golang, C++.

 With respect to my personality, I'm always passionate about learning new tech stacks; and I have my open source spirit, I'm member of the Coala Development Group on Github.
 Besides, I'm super down-to-earth and a great team player.